smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

     code 61 is used by the OpCon database and programs to identify Detailed Job Messages.
-The command prompt shows another field code 64 that is used internally by Agent File Arrival programs to send a path and file name to the OpCon system property called \$ARRIVED FILE NAME.
-OpCon users should not attempt to use field code 64 or any other field code (unless this Agent documentation contains specific instructions about using a different code) because this can cause OpCon database corruption and the cost of a recovery would be the user\'s responsibility.
+The command prompt shows another field code 64 that is used internally by Agent File Arrival programs to send a path and file name to the OpCon system property called $ARRIVED FILE NAME.
+OpCon users should not attempt to use field code 64 or any other field code (unless this Agent documentation contains specific instructions about using a different code) because this can cause OpCon database corruption and the cost of a recovery would be the user's responsibility.
 This FLDCOD parameter is documented for the benefit of SMA Developers as they continue to produce automation enhancements.